NUTRITION CARE

 4. Be Smart About Carbs

 Foods rich in carbohydrates can provide a lot of good nutrients.
 But compared to fats and protein, carbs have the most significant impact on blood sugar.
-That's why it's important to choose your carbs wisely and opt for whole grains and low glycemic index foods — carbohydrates that have less of an impact on blood sugar levels — whenever possible.
+That's why it's important to choose your carbs wisely and opt for whole grains and low glycemic index foods when possible.

 5. Pay Attention to Portions

-It's not just what you eat; it's how much of it, too.
-When looking to manage your blood glucose, here are some simple guidelines to keep in mind for healthy portions:
+It's not just what you eat, it's how much of it, too.
+When managing your blood sugar, here are some simple guidelines to keep in mind for healthy portions:

 • One cup = a fist